llvm/llvm-project/clang-tools-extra/docs/clang-tidy/Contributing.rst

   clang-query> let c1 cxxRecordDecl() clang-query> match c1

-Alternatively, pressing tab after a previous matcher's open brace would also show which matchers can be chained with the previous matcher, though some matchers that work may not be listed.
+Alternatively, pressing the tab key after a previous matcher's open parentheses would also show which matchers can be chained with the previous matcher, though some matchers that work may not be listed.

 Just like breaking up a huge function into smaller chunks with intention-revealing names can help you understand a complex algorithm, breaking up a matcher into smaller matchers with intention-revealing names can help you understand a complicated matcher.

-Once you have a working clang-query matcher, the C++ API will be the same or similar to your interactively constructed matcher (there will be cases where they differ slightly).
+Once you have a working clang-query matcher, the C++ API matchers will be the same or similar to your interactively constructed matcher (there can be cases where they differ slightly).
 You can use local variables to preserve your intention-revealing names that you applied to nested matchers.